ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 ## Characters

-When I say characters, I mean everthing in the text that can have a spoken part.
+When I say characters, I mean everything in the text that can have a spoken part.
 These vary from `JACK` and `DESMOND` to `AIRPORT ANNOUNCEMENT` and `THUG #2`.
 The graph below shows how many characters appeared in each episode, the number of stage directions, and the number of scenes.
 I will expand more on what I considered a "scene" later, but this is just to get a feel for it.

 <div id="char-per-episode" class="viz"></div>